Mw-Collective/CS2/README.md

 * Clean telemetry
 * Matchmaking region control
 * Modern Source 2 compatibility

-They do **not** rely on placebo tweaks.
+* No placebo tweaks

 ---

+# 📌 Important Notes

+* CS2 runs on Vulkan by default.
+* Avoid outdated launch flags like `-threads`, `-tickrate`, or random Reddit tweaks.
+* Exclusive Fullscreen offers lowest input latency.
+* Laptop users should enable maximum performance mode in GPU control panel.

+---

-If this repository helps you, consider sharing it with others in the CS2 community.
+If this repository helps you, consider sharing it with the CS2 community.